ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Experiments and Evaluation

 \subsection{Color Preservation Control}

-Figure \ref{fig:color_control_360} demonstrates visual comparisons between methods applied to real-world scenes.
-In the context of color preservation control, our goal is to ensure that the colors of the stylized scene remain consistent with those of the photo-realistic radiance fields.
+Fig. \ref{fig:color_control_360} demonstrates visual comparisons between methods applied to real-world scenes.
 As illustrated, our proposed color preservation control method effectively preserves the original scene's color while successfully learning the desired style.
 Moreover, the colors and brightness distribution of the stylized outputs achieved through our method closely resemble those of the photo-realistic view.
 Please refer to the Appendix for additional qualitative and quantitative evaluations.